 The minister says to the bridegroom

 N, will you take N to be your wife?
-Will you love her, comfort her, honour and protect her, and, forsaking all others, I will.
+Will you love her, comfort her, honour and protect her, Sexual Union Permanence and, forsaking all others, be faithful to her as long as you both shall live?